 Step 2: With right sides together, sew the hood … More

 For those new to dollmaking where to get the supplies can be daunting.
 But really you should be able to find everything you need at your local fabric/craft store if you want to get started straight away or online if you’re a planner.

 UPDATE: I now have an Amazon shop page where I’ve collecting some of my favorite dollmaking supplies.

 Starting with the bodies, the key to body fabric is a tight weave (so no stuffing oozes out) … More

-I did order these Clover basting pins I mentioned and I love them!
-They’re perfect for setting this gal’s super long mohair hair into all sorts of hairstyles.
-They’re definitely impractical.
-They’d be great for holding a complicated hair-do into place so you could sew it down.
-I like them just for playing though.
-Maybe for a doll for older kids or an art doll, definitely one that wouldn’t see any play because the pins would come loose.
-Not sure … More
+I did order these Clover fork pins I mentioned and I love them!
+They’re perfect for using as hair pins to set super long yarn doll hair into all sorts of hairstyles.
+Of course they’re for display only, not play because they’re pins but they’re also great for holding a complicated hair-do into place so you could sew it down.… More